jasp-escience/jasp-registry/README.md

 # jasp-registry

 This repository contains the JASP registry server, which serves JASP modules that are available for download.
 The registry is used by the JASP application to display a list of available modules and to download them.

-## setup
+## Setup

-create a `.env` file with the following content:
+Create a `.env` file with the following content:

 ```
 GITHUB_CLIENT_SECRET=*************